peterszombati/portfolio-value-log/README.md

 0. block hash (sha256)
 1. data format id: number (if in the future data structure will be changed it would be easier to track)
 2. executedAtDate (ISO date string)
-3. pocketId: number
+3. accountId: number
 4. type: deposit / withdraw / exchange / send / dividend
 5. amount: number
 6. currency: ISO 4217
 7. exchangedTo: currency (ISO 4217) (empty if it is not an exchange transaction)
 8. receivedAmount (required for exchange / deposit transaction)
-9. receivedPocketID (if type is send)
+9. receivedAccountId (if type is send)
 10. commissionAmount: number
 11. commissionCurrency: ISO 4217
 12. taxAmount: number